BrummieQuinn/freecodecamp-projects/surveyform/projectbrief.md

 # <ins>Build a Survey Form</ins>
-## Objective: Build an app that is functionally similar to <https://survey-form.freecodecamp.rocks>
+## Objective: Build an app that is functionally similar to[this freecodecamp example] <https://survey-form.freecodecamp.rocks>

 ### User Stories: